MCruces-fz/KalmanFilter/README.md

 # KalmanFilter
- Code that simulates particle showers and calculates their parameters.
+ Code that simulates particle showers and reconstructs their tracks from their fingerprints on the TRAGALDABAS detector.

+ This detector is composed by four plates/plans with 120 cells each one, capable of detect particles.
+By linking those fingerprints, we want to reconstruct the initial track using Kalman Filter.

 ## REVIEW